LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The main theorem

-The forcing $\PP$ we use has three components.
-The first is a non-Mahlo forcing $\NM_\lambda$ which adds a club $C$ of singular cardinals below some cardinal $\lambda$.
+The forcing $\PP$ we use is built using three components.
+The first we will meet is a non-Mahlo forcing $\NM_\lambda$ which adds a club $C$ of singular cardinals below some cardinal $\lambda$.
 The second is a collapsing forcing $\col_\lambda$ which collapses all the cardinals below that $\lambda$, except for those which are a ``short distance'' above some element of $C$.
 This will leave $\lambda$ as the first element of $\Reg_{\alpha}$.